Information and tips on Hatha Yoga

 Through Hatha Yoga, we develop a balance between the strength of our muscles and the flexibility of our joints.
 We practice challenging yoga sequences to relax afterward completely.
 Also, Hatha means energy, that is, Asanas so created that energy can flow freely.

-Hatha Yoga is a yoga branch of the great yoga tree which mainly concentrates on the physical body with physical exercises (asanas) and breathing exercises (pranayama).“Hatha Yoga is the phenomenon of aligning the human system with the cosmic – a way to hold one’s system in a way that it will become a receptacle to receive and hold the entire cosmos.” – Sadhguru
+Hatha Yoga is a yoga branch of the great yoga tree that mainly concentrates on the physical body with physical exercises (asanas) and breathing exercises (pranayama).“Hatha Yoga is the phenomenon of aligning the human system with the cosmic – a way to hold one’s system in a way that it will become a receptacle to receive and hold the entire cosmos.” – Sadhguru

 History of this Yoga form